Anxiety Therapy in London

 Anxiety Therapy, Counselling & CBT in London & Online

 If you are looking for anxiety therapy in Central London, at Therapy Central we can help you learn the strategies you need to start taking back control from your anxiety.
 With anxiety therapy you’ll be enabled to make the crucial changes to bring balance and fulfilment back into your life.

-It’s not easy to recognise that you might have an anxiety issue, but anxiety is extremely common and it’s not your fault to experience it.
+It’s not easy to recognise that you might have an anxiety issue, but anxiety is extremely common, and it’s not your fault to experience it.
 You don’t have to face anxiety alone.
 Start managing it with an anxiety therapist in London today.
-Our therapist have a many years of experience in helping clients with anxiety.
+Our therapists have many years of experience in helping clients with anxiety.

 Our comfortable and confidential therapy rooms are conveniently located 3 min walk from Oxford Circus station, in Central London (see map below).
 Change starts with Talking!